 This "iconic" red/black/white Sprite with model 23170 is in the repair catalog, but 23171, the crazy blue one is not.
 If anyone knows more about this watch, please let me know, at the link at the bottom of this page.
 Why so few in existence?
 Was this a UK-only sales/marketed watch?
 Where are all of them?

 This wraps up my thoughts and photos of this striking Timex.
-If anyone has any comments, or knows more about this watch, please contact me either through my Twitter account (my DMs are open, or you could post an open @ reply) or email me at the below listed email.
+If anyone has any comments, or knows more about this watch, please email me here.

 Thanks for reading.
 Alan

 [New: for link to a page on a very nice modern recreation of this watch (2017!) go to Timex Blackjack.]